ibm-cloud-docs/assistant/dialog-voice-actions.md

 - `dtmfCount`: The number of DTMF digits to collect.
 - `dtmfMinCount`: The minimum number of DTMF digits to collect when you configure your DTMF collection to accept a range of entries.
 - `dtmfMaxCount`: The maximum number of DTMF digits to collect when you configure your DTMF collection to accept a range of entries.
 After this number of digits is collected, a conversation turn is initiated.
 - `dtmfInterDigitTimeoutCount`: The amount of time in milliseconds to wait for a new DTMF digit after a DTMF digit is received.
 During an active DTMF collection, this timeout activates when the first DTMF collection is received.
-When the inter-digit timout is active, it deactivates the `vgwPostResponseTimeout` timer.
-If `dtmfInterDigitTimeoutCount` isn't specified, the post response timer resets after receiving each DTMF digit, and stays active until either the `vgwPostResponseTimeout` is met or after the collection is completed.
+When the inter-digit timeout is active, it deactivates the `vgwPostResponseTimeout` timer.
+If `dtmfInterDigitTimeoutCount` isn't specified, the post-response timer resets after receiving each DTMF digit, and it stays active until either the `vgwPostResponseTimeout` is met or the collection is completed.

 You can add a child node that conditions on the `@sys-number` system entity or a pattern entity named `@account_number` that recognizes the number pattern.
 The child node can save the number that is submitted by the customer in a context variable and show the appropriate response.